stechdrive/Insta360Convert-GUI/README.md

 **4.5.
 Menu Bar**

-The application window includes a menu bar at the top (typically "Help" on Windows/Linux, or integrated into the system menu bar on macOS).
+The application window includes a menu bar at the top.

+*   **Language (言語) Menu:**
+    *   Allows switching the user interface language between English and Japanese.
 *   **Help Menu:**
     *   **About:** Displays information about the application, including the current version number.
     *   **Check for Updates...:** Connects to the GitHub repository to check if a newer version of Insta360Convert GUI is available.
 If an update is found, it will inform you and provide an option to open the releases page in your web browser.